top of page

 Ryberg has authored the book Neurointerventions, Crime, and Punishment which has recently been published by Oxford University Press, New York.

-Neuroethics and Criminal Justice
+Artificial Intelligence and Criminal Justice

 bottom of page